-In 1948, the U.S. Supreme Court invalidated a New York law that prohibited distribution of magazines "principally made up of criminal news, police reports or accounts of criminal deeds..."
+In 1948, the U.S. Supreme Court invalidated a New York law that prohibited the distribution of magazines "principally made up of criminal news, police reports or accounts of criminal deeds..." like the one pictured here from 1961.
 The Court said the law infringed on First Amendment rights and was overly vague.
-"What is one man's amusement, teaches another's doctrine.
-Though we can see nothing of any possible value to society in these magazines, they are as much entitled to the protection of free speech as the best of literature," wrote Justice Stanley F. Reed.
-(Image via The Associated Press, with permission.)
+(Image via Wikimedia Commons, fair use rationale)

 The Supreme Court decision in Winters v.
 New York, 333 U.S. 507 (1948), overruled a New York obscenity law under which Murray Winters had been convicted for possessing magazines that he intended to sell.